wealdtech/ethdo/docs/prysm.md

 [2020-02-07 10:00:59]  INFO node: Validating for public key pubKey=0x8de04b4cd3f0947f4e76fa2f86fa1cfd33cc2500688f2757e406448c36f0f1255758874b46d72002ad206ed560975d39
 ```

-The first line states how many keys the validator is validating with, and subsequent lines state the specific public keys.
+where each line states a public key that is being used for validating.
 Confirm that these values match your expectations.